-As the COVID-19 pandemic drags into summer, industry leaders, government agencies, and academics around the world continue to work tirelessly to push vaccine candidates through the development pipeline.
+As the COVID-19 pandemic drags on, industry leaders, government agencies, and academics around the world continue to work tirelessly to push vaccine candidates through the development pipeline.
 Early in this unprecedented race to combat COVID-19, many candidates emerged from pre-clinical development in just weeks, and small Phase 1 trials have produced some early but promising results.

 As the world hopes for an imminent breakthrough, there is still much work to be done, and experts continue to caution that a widely available vaccine could still be a year or more away.
 This is because it takes a significant body of evidence to ensure the safety and effectiveness of a vaccine (including an appropriate dose), and collecting, analyzing, and reviewing this evidence requires considerable time.

 Vaccines induce their protective effect against pathogens by artificially exposing a person to a modified version of the pathogen, a part of the pathogen, or some toxin that it produces.
 The intent of this exposure is to provoke an adaptive, or memory-based, immune response that prevents future infection.
 This immune response relies heavily on B lymphocytes, a type of immune cell that produces antibodies.
 Antibodies are produced in response to viruses, bacteria, or other foreign “invaders” and specifically bind to and neutralize antigens (i.e., surface molecules or structures) associated with them.

 Most FDA-approved vaccines are one of the following types:

 - Live, attenuated (e.g., chickenpox, MMR) – comprised of a whole virus that has been neutralized or weakened to prevent it from causing disease

 - Inactivated, killed (e.g., polio) – made from dead viruses that are incapable of causing illness